JJDabrowski/HackYeah/README.md

 pip install Flask

+# DEV DOCUMENATION

+# GetCurrentQueue
-# GetCurrentQueue takes get parameter - the number of the queue as number; it returns null when no records or wrong get parameter - please handle on front
+* takes get parameter - the number of the queue as number; it returns null when no records or wrong get parameter - please handle on front